SlotNSlot/SlotNSlot/README.md

 eth.getBalance("[address]")
 ```

+If you find it complicated to get the free Rinkeby Ether yourself, visit [Discord](https://discord.gg/f97RkQf) and ask the team for some.
+Note that you must provide your account address to get Ether.

 ## License
 Licensed under the GNU GENERAL PUBLIC LICENSE (Version 3, 29th June 2007)

 ## Contact
 The team is open to any debates in any channel for improving the service.
-If you have any concerns and suggestions about the service, please contact the team with [Github](https://github.com/SlotNSlot/SlotNSlot), [Twitter](https://twitter.com/slotnslot), [Hipchat](https://discord.gg/f97RkQf) or any other communication channels.
+If you have any concerns and suggestions about the service, please contact the team with [Github](https://github.com/SlotNSlot/SlotNSlot), [Twitter](https://twitter.com/slotnslot), [Discord](https://discord.gg/f97RkQf), [Telegram](https://t.me/slotnslot_ico), [Facebook](https://www.facebook.com/slotnslot.eth), [Reddit](https://www.reddit.com/r/SlotNSlot/), or any other communication channels.